surma/surma.dev/content/things/compile-js.md

 ## C++

 One language that compiles really well to Wasm is C++.
 Most of the early days of Wasm toolchains were focused on making C++ code run on the web, as C++ is often at the foundation of many big software projects.
-LLVM’s `clang` now supports Wasm directly, and [WASI-SDK](https://github.com/ WebAssembly/wasi-sdk) provides a sysroot (libc, libc++ etc) that works against WASI rather than, say, POSIX.
-So combining clang and WASI-SDK allows you to compile C/C++ code to WebAssembly, and run it in any WASI-compatible environment (like `wasmtime`).
+LLVM’s `clang` now supports Wasm directly, and [WASI-SDK] provides a sysroot (libc, libc++ etc) that works against WASI rather than, say, POSIX.
+This allows you to compile C/ C++ code to WebAssembly, and run it in any WASI-compatible environment (like `wasmtime`).

 Now here finally comes my rather amateurish observation that lead to this blog post: I think JavaScript looks a lot like C++.
 In fact, most of the features that JavaScript has to offer, C++20 has to offer as well.
-Often with extremely similar syntax.
-What if I could write a transpiler of sorts that translates JavaScript to C++ and aims to maintain the semantics and behavior of JavaScript?
+Often with extremely similar syntax. **What if I could write a transpiler of sorts that translates JavaScript to C++** and aims to maintain the semantics and behavior of JavaScript?
 Would that yield smaller binaries?
 Maybe even faster ones?
 Well, only one way to find out.

 ### The North Star